Master of Arts in Teaching Mathematics

 Graduates of the Master of Arts in Teaching Mathematics will:

-• Understand how students make sense of the mathematical ideas in each domain and how these concepts and skills build from kindergarten through eighth grade.
+- Investigate and examine how students make sense of mathematical concepts, how these concepts and skills build from kindergarten through eighth grade, and how they apply to state standard for mathematics and the Standards of Mathematical Practice.

 Virginia Bastable, Ed.D., University of Massachusetts